nigels0/Beosystem-3-control-non-B-O-TV/README.md

 Choose:

-5. Interfacing options
+   5 Interfacing options

    P6 Serial

-No to the login shell but yes to have the serial port hardware enabled.
+Now to the login shell but yes to have the serial port hardware enabled.

 Then get the library that the python script uses to communicate with the serial port